Periods, Power Series, and Integrated Algebraic Numbers: Power Series Systems

 \subsection{Convergent Power Series}

-We refer to Ruiz [30] on the theory of power series.
+We refer to Ruiz [31] for the theory of power series.

-\vs{0.5cm} For $n\in \IN$ we denote by $\ma{O}_n$ the ring of {\bf real convergent power series} in $n$ variables $X_1,\ldots, X_n$.
-Note that the units of $\ma{O}_n$ consists of the convergent power series not vanishing in the origin.
+\vs{0.5cm} For $n\in \IN_0$ we denote by $\ma{O}_n$ the ring of {\bf real convergent power series} in $n$ variables $X_1,\ldots, X_n$.
+Note that $\ma{O}_0$ is the field of reals.
+For $n>0$, the units of $\ma{O}_n$ are the convergent power series not vanishing in the origin.
 We identify an element of $\ma{O}_n$ in the natural way with an element in $\ma{O}_{n+1}$ without further notification.

 Let $f=\sum_{\alpha\in \IN_0^n}a_\alpha X^\alpha\in \ma{O}_n$ where $X=(X_1,\ldots,X_n)$ and $X^\alpha=X_1^{\alpha_1}\cdot\ldots\cdot X_n^{\alpha_n}$ for $\alpha\in \IN_0^n$.
 We denote by

 the set of radii of convergence of $f$.
 The set $\ma{D}(f):=\bigcup_{R\in \ma{R}(f)}D^n(R)$ is the {\bf real domain of convergence} and the set $\ma{B}(f):=\bigcup_{R\in \ma{R}(f)}B^n(R)$ is the {\bf domain of convergence} of $f$, respectively.
 We obtain a real analytic function $f:\ma{D}(f)\to \IR, x\mapsto \sum_{\alpha\in \IN_0^n}a_\alpha x^\alpha,$ and a holomorphic function $f_\IC:\ma{B}(f)\to \IC, z\mapsto \sum_{\alpha\in \IN_0^n}a_\alpha z^\alpha$.